Epcot | Future World

 - In the words of Frank Sinatra, have you ever wanted to “see what spring is like on Jupiter and Mars”?
 Well, Jupiter is beyond our reach, but on Mission: SPACE, guests can train at the fictitious International Space Training Center (ISTC) for a mission to Mars, where a colony is being developed.
 Said mission is set in 2036, 75 years after Soviet pilot Yuri Gagarin became the first man in space.

-- Mission: SPACE offers two “training” options: the more intense “Orange Team” and the less intense “Green Team.”
+- Mission: SPACE offers two “training” options: the more intense “Orange Team” which takes Guests to Mars and the less intense “Green Team” which takes Guests on a trip that showcases some of Earth’s beautiful majesty.
+This updated version was introduced on August 13, 2017.
 If members among your party select different teams, the party will split accordingly.

 - Mission: SPACE features 40 four-person capsules and four centrifuges, two devoted to the Orange Team and two devoted to the Green Team, which hold 10 capsules apiece.